 Sometimes, cancer can make you feel isolated and lonely, and being around people for work can alleviate feelings of loneliness.

 It’s important for you to have a conversation with your doctor before continuing to work during treatment.
 Ask your physician what you can and cannot do so you don’t disrupt ongoing treatment.

 Remember, sometimes cancer treatment can cause fatigue, leaving you unable to fulfill your duties as you once could.

-Fortunately, some on-the-job accommodations can make working during cancer treatment much easier.
+Fortunately, some on-the-job accommodations can make working during cancer treatment a little easier.

 It’s important to remember people with job problems related to cancer are protected by the Rehabilitation Act or the Americans with Disabilities Act.
-The Family and Medical Leave Act (FMLA) may also benefit others.
+Others may also benefit from the Family and Medical Leave Act (FMLA).
 This law allows many people with serious illnesses to take unpaid leave to get medical care or manage their symptoms.

 Your human resources department should be able to share with you your options.

 In some situations, employers must accommodate a qualified applicant or employee with a disability unless the employer can show it would be an undue hardship to do so.
 This could mean making changes to work schedules, equipment, or policies.

 Laurie Ostacher, a behavioral health clinician at Stanford Health Care, recommends cancer patients talk with their employer about accommodations they may need upon returning to work.

 “Patients need to let their employer know [they’re] going to need some flexibility… Because there are going to be days when you’re not as energetic or feeling as well as other days,” Ostacher explained.